Nonparametric and Regularized Dynamical Wasserstein Barycenters for Sequential Observations: Introduction

-Our numerical experiments empirically validate our analysis and proposed improvements for the DWB model.
+Our numerical experiments empirically validate our analysis and improvements to the DWB model.
 Using simulated data, we demonstrate in a controlled setting how we effectively regularize our model parameters with proper consideration of the inverse-scaling analysis and the impact of window size on the accuracy of the model parameters.
-Additionally, using real world human activity data, we show how our non-parametric approach leads to improved estimation of the system's pure state distributions as well as improved fit of the time-evolving distribution of the observed data.
+Additionally, using real world human activity data, we show how our non-parametric approach leads to improved estimation of the system's pure state distributions as well as improved fit of the time-evolving distribution of the observed data compared to \cite{cheng_dynamical_2021}.

-In summary, the primary contributions of this work consist of a discussion of two key challenging characteristics of the DWB modeling problem and two improvements that address the limitations of prior work: \begin{enumerate} \item We highlight the non-uniqueness of the parameters corresponding to a Wasserstein barycenter by detailing the inverse-scaling relationship between the pure state distributions and the simplex-valued barycentric weights.
+In summary, the primary contributions of this work consist of the following: \begin{enumerate} \item We highlight the non-uniqueness of the parameters corresponding to a Wasserstein barycenter by detailing the inverse-scaling relationship between the pure state distributions and the simplex-valued barycentric weights.

-\item We explore the impact of the window size on the ability to accurately estimate a dynamically evolving data distribution through exploring the tradeoff between the errors associated with large and small windows and the dependency of this tradeoff on the dynamics and pure states of the system.
+\item We explore the impact of the window size on the ability to accurately estimate a dynamically evolving data distribution by exploring the tradeoff between the errors associated with large and small windows and the dependency of this tradeoff on the dynamics and pure states of the system.

-\item We propose a regularization framework for the model parameters that imposes temporal smoothness in the latent states while accounting for the effect on the pure state distributions through inverse-scaling effect.
+\item We propose regularizers for the model parameters that impose temporal smoothness in the latent states in a manner that addresses the non-uniqueness of the model.

-\item We propose a flexible non-parametric representation for the univariate pure state distributions using a discrete approximation to the quantile function that results in a finite dimensional formulation for DWB learning. \end{enumerate}
+\item We propose a flexible, non-parametric representation for univariate pure state distributions using a discrete approximation to the quantile function that results in a finite dimensional formulation for DWB learning. \end{enumerate}